Why did UGA implement the Gameday Gameplan?

 Why did you decide to use some of the intramural fields for parking?

 The decision to make the four softball fields adjacent to East Campus Road (fields 2,3,4 and 5) available for football parking was made only after careful consideration.
-Please refer to this link for a map reference.

 After monitoring gameday procedures for several years, we have made a few changes in gameday parking policy.
 To improve safety and allow for emergency vehicle access, parking will no longer be allowed on sidewalks and landscaped areas near most campus buildings, including student housing and academic facilities.
 As a result, it was necessary to provide alternative parking options.
 Given the lack of surface area parking and large open areas close to campus, the softball fields emerged as an option.
 After reviewing the situation with a turf specialist and consulting with other institutions, we reached the conclusion that these four fields could be used without significant damage to the turf.
 Please note that the other five fields at the intramural complex – including the rugby field along College Station Road, the field adjacent to the lake often used for ultimate frisbee, and all the fields near the tennis courts towards the back of the complex – will not be open for gameday parking.
-These are fields 1, 6, 7, 8, and 9 on the map linked above.

 If I don’t normally take the Loop, how do I get where I want to go?